This post may contain affiliate links, please read my full disclosure policy for more details.

 Crochet hook: I used 3mm = C/2, if using different weight of yarn then refer to hook size recommendations on the yarn but go one size smaller.
 I highly recommend this ergonomic crochet hook set from Amazon as it comes in a stylish case and with other accessories such as stitch markers etc.

-Other equipment used: scissors, yarn needle, pins with large heads, stitch marker or thin yarn to use instead, rattle or a small plastic container with beads, wooden ring (outside diameter – 7cm/2.75 inches)
+Other equipment used: scissors, yarn needle/tapestry needle, pins with large heads, stitch marker or thin yarn to use instead, rattle insert/rattle ball, wooden ring (outside diameter – 7cm/2.75 inches).

 Choking hazard warning: the use of safety eyes or buttons poses a choking risk for children under the age of 3 therefore I recommend using embroidery instead.

-This free pattern is written using US crochet terminology
+This baby rattle crochet pattern is written using US terms

 – SC: single crochet stitch